lievan/NewStatementPlacement/README.md

 # NewStatementPlacement
 Reccomends a placement for an argument on a deliberation map.
+LICENSE:'Attribution-NonCommercial-ShareAlike 3.0'
 # Setup
 Requirements: transformers 3.0.2, torch 1.2.0, numpy, pandas